ufal/npfl138/labs/faq.md

     as the parameters given to the optimizer.
 However, if you ever need to train the `self.backbone` parameters later, you need to construct a new optimizer.
-Also, the gradient of the `self.backbone` parameters might still be computed, which considerably increases required GPU memory and computation time.
+Also, the gradient of the `self.backbone` parameters might still be computed, which considerably increases required memory and computation requirements.

 - _How to run `self.backbone` in evaluation regime during training (i.e., with
   frozen batch normalizations and without dropout)?_